What is an Accredited Investor?

 One of the reasons why financial regulators set requirements for accredited investors is to protect investors who may not be familiar with the investments they are investing in and, therefore, subject themselves to high risks of losing their money.

-Regulators require accredited investors to meet specific stringent qualifications as a way of promoting risky but high potential securities that can become successful in the future.
 Instead of limiting the trading of risky securities, regulators set limitations to allow only the most qualified and financially stable investors to invest in unregistered securities.
-Such investors can make huge returns when the securities become successful, and still absolve losses if the securities fail to yield the expected returns.
+Such investors can make huge returns if the investments are successful, or withstand the losses if the securities fail to yield the expected returns.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: